3rd August, 2022

-Construction site inductions are required on every construction site, so what exactly is a construction site induction?
+Construction site inductions are required by law on every construction site.
+So they must be important.
+But what exactly is a construction site induction?

-In the construction industry, projects start and finish, and workers are often moved from site to site depending on when there trade or skill is required.
+In the construction industry, projects start and finish.
+Workers are often moved from site to site depending on when their trade or skill is required.

 Each construction project can have different teams, arrangements, types of work, environment, hazards, activities and layout.

-The induction covers the key safety information, and let workers know what the specific arrangements and rules are in place for the site they are working on.
+The induction covers the essential safety information and lets workers know what the specific arrangements and rules are in place for the site they are working on.
 Check out what should be included in a construction site induction for more details.

-It is a duty of the Principal Contractor under The Construction (Design and Management) Regulations (CDM) to ensure that a site induction is provided.
+It is the duty of the principal contractor under the Construction (Design and Management) Regulations (CDM) to make sure the site induction is provided.

 (4) The principal contractor must ensure that—

 Find out more about principal contractor duties under CDM in our free CDM guide for principal contractors.